 Beta-alanine is often referred to as the catalyst for achieving optimal carnosine levels.
 This non-proteinogenic amino acid supports the synthesis of muscle carnosine in the body.
 Taking beta-alanine daily—not just on workout days—maintains those optimal levels.

 Supplementing with the right dosage of beta-alanine is critical.
 3.2 grams daily over 28 days is the threshold for reaping the benefits of beta-alanine.
 For increased performance, athletes load an average of 6.4 grams per day.

 Athletes have one particular individual to thank for advancements in performance through supplementation—Dr. Roger Harris.
 After years of researching and patenting the benefits of creatine for muscle building, Dr. Harris turned his attention to beta-alanine and carnosine.

 When he began testing ways to increase muscle carnosine, Dr. Harris discovered that CarnoSyn® beta-alanine combined with histidine to form muscle carnosine.
 More research has determined that the limiting factor was the level of CarnoSyn® beta-alanine.
 It turned out that most normal diets provide enough histidine but not include enough naturally occurring beta-alanine to boost carnosine production and increase athletic performance.

-There are more than 55 scientific studies proving the effectiveness of CarnoSyn®.
+There are over 55 clinical studies support the athletic performance benefits of CarnoSyn® beta-alanine.
 Patented, pure, and banned substance free, CarnoSyn® is certified by national and international agencies for its safety and efficacy.